 “People in their day-to-day lives and professions digest and filter what their immediate experience is,” he explained.
 With climate change, there can be “cognitive dissonance,” in that it’s “almost too big to wrap your head around.”

 For some, it may seem that a few degrees’ difference in temperature won’t matter, Devireddy observed.
 But “when we have a certain homeostasis in blood pressure and vascular function, [with] the projection of the type of world humans may be living in 25 to 50 years from now, there’s a great concern that [it’s] going to be beyond our ability to compensate in many areas of the world,” said Devireddy.

 Cardiologists can already take small steps toward integrating climate change considerations into their daily practice, Hadley said, though he acknowledged that many either aren’t ready to be or don’t want “to be responsible for the impact of the environment on their patients’ cardiovascular health.”

 For at-risk patients, advice can be as simple as telling them to stay inside when there’s wildfire smoke or to wear masks when driving in rush-hour traffic, he suggested.

 Kazi pointed out that another key demographic is patients taking diuretics, particularly if they’re also on an ACE inhibitor and/or beta-blocker, who are at risk of heat-related adverse events.
-“We should be telling our older patients to maybe hold their diuretic or half their diuretic on the warmest days, especially if they’re living in a place that doesn’t have air conditioning, which is very common in New England but also on the West Coast,” he said.
+“We should be telling our older patients to maybe hold their diuretic or halve their diuretic on the warmest days, especially if they’re living in a place that doesn’t have air conditioning, which is very common in New England but also on the West Coast,” he said.

 Some advice can be found in a 2020 AHA scientific statement that addresses strategies individuals can use to avoid harm from air pollution, Münzel noted.
 Outdoor exercise, for instance, can be adjusted based on local conditions, and there are digital health apps to help gauge the level of risk, he said.